How to get the most out of your tax return

 4. Ask about a Tax Refund Advance

-Beforepay currently offers a Tax Refund Advance option, in partnership with H&R Block.
+Beforepay currently offers a Tax Refund Advance in partnership with H&R Block

-This allows eligible H&R Block customers to Cash Out a portion of their estimated tax refund early (minus H&R Block fees) for a 5% fixed fee.
+The Tax Refund Advance allows eligible H&R Block customers to advance a portion of their estimated tax refund early for only a 5% fixed fee.
+This means access to your refund in minutes, instead of weeks!

 Keep in mind: